Debra Holloway discusses common gynaecological symptoms, differential diagnosis, and treatment.

 - under 40 years in whom menopause is suspected.2

-Dependent on age and presenting complaint, a hysteroscopy and biopsy may be needed to investigate any cavity pathology and colposcopy to investigate any cervical abnormality.
+Dependent on age and presenting complaint, a hysteroscopy, biopsy, and treatment may be needed to investigate any cavity pathology and colposcopy to investigate any cervical abnormality.

 Women may present with similar symptoms that have different causes.
 For example, women with PCOS may have irregular, heavy bleeding with spotting and PCB, but these symptoms could apply equally to women with a sub mucosal fibroid.